altocodenl/TODIS/readme.md

 ### Pillar 5: interface is call and response

-When most people (including DIS experts) are talking about an interface, what they really mean is a *graphical user interface*.
+What is an interface?
+When most people (including DIS experts) talk about an interface, what they really mean is a *graphical user interface*.
 This is a good starting point to understand interfaces in general.
 Colloquially, then, an interface then has two distinguishing features:

 1. It is meant for human users, not computers.
 2. It displays something *graphical*, which means *not just plain text*: in a graphical interface there are boxes, tables, images, colors, buttons and menus.